-Of the 12,000 employees in Denmark in FRI's member firms, about 6,300 are engineers while another 1,600 employees hold degrees in other subject fields.
-The industry represents considerable potential and contributes significantly to the technological development, not only professionally but also geographically with its approximately 396 member firms and 500 offices forming a nation-wide technological infrastructure.
+Of the 12,600 staff in Denmark, about 7,100 are engineers while another 1,800 hold degrees in other subject fields.
+The consulting engineering industry represents considerable potential and contributes significantly to the technological development, not only professionally but also geographically with its 315 member firms and approximately 500 offices forming a nation-wide technological infrastructure.

 FRI member firms work to turn technological know-how into practical solutions and projects.
 Consequently, they form part of a chain to transform new knowledge into commercial use.

-FRI has four regular committees in order to ensure that FRI's activities and attitudes are reflecting the members' interests and priorities.
+FRI has six regular committees in order to ensure that FRI's activities and attitudes are reflecting the members' interests and priorities.